 View the filters that are applied to your channel.
 Avoid setting filters in your mirror that will be counteracted by your channels filters.

 Select Cancel at any time to quit your mirror form completion and discard any set parameters.
-Select Submit to save your mirror.
-If the Run Now box was not checked, your mirror will run the next time its frequency configuration instructs it to do so.
+Select Save & Run to start your mirror.

 The Edit mirror form contains the information used in the Create mirror form.

-Make the changes you’d like implemented, then click Submit.
+Make your changes, then click Save.
 If the Run Now box is not checked, your mirror will run the next time its frequency configuration instructs it to do so.

 You cannot edit the mode of an established mirror.